carpentries-incubator/reproducible-publications-quarto/episodes/10-publishing-your-project.md

 #### Publishing with Rpubs

 - The easiest way would be to use [Rpubs](https://rpubs.com/) which is a publishing integrated with Rstudio.
-Rpubs is a bare-bones web hosting service created for the sole purpose of hosting RMarkdown documents.
+Rpubs is a bare-bones web hosting service created for the sole purpose of hosting R Markdown documents.
 It provides no other services--- no support for search, collaboration, persistent identifers, or versioning.
-But, it is the simplest and most direct way of getting your RMarkdown document published on the web directly from RStudio.
+But, it is the simplest and most direct way of getting your R Markdown document published on the web directly from RStudio.
 For a more full-featured hosting service consider GitHub and GitHub Pages, described later.

 Notice the "Publish" button in the upper right corner of your _Knit_ output.
 Click this to publish to Rpubs.
 This is where you'll need an Rpubs account as mentioned in [setup](/setup.html) for this workshop.